wilsonliaows/docs/developing-connectors/http-v2.md

 Subsequently, click `Configure action`.

 ### Step 1: Provide HTTP method and request URL
-To begin, tell the wizard the absolute API endpoint you wish to call, and the HTTP method of that endpoint.
+To begin, provide the absolute API endpoint you wish to call, and the HTTP method of that endpoint.
 These should be available via the app's API documentation.

 ![Step 1: Provide HTTP method and request URL](/assets/images/developing-connectors/http/step1-provide-request-url.png) *Step 1: Provide HTTP method and request URL*